harriskhokhar/YuckFou_Plagiarism/README.md

 	python plagiarism.py

 Then, Enter the text File name as an Input.
-Output will be shown on Terminal
+Output will be shown on Terminal and stored in a File.

 ## Note